 For more information on what a Permanent Resident is in Canada:

 Do you have a a lot of questions or a more complex sponsorship / immigration situation?
 I recommend the services of a Regulated Canadian Immigration Consultant (RCIC).
 Here are three RCIC's I can recommend who are excellent at working with Canadians in the U.S. and anywhere in the world who are preparing to move back:

-Relinquishing your U.S. Green Card, or "Abandonment of Lawful Permanent Residence", in official U.S. government lingo, can be done at a land border before you cross into Canada, at a U.S. consulate in-person, or by mailing in U.S. Government form I-407
+Relinquishing your U.S. Green Card, or "Abandonment of Lawful Permanent Residence", in official U.S. government lingo, can be done at a land border before you cross into Canada, sometimes at a U.S. consulate in-person (only a few around the world allow this anymore), or by couriering in U.S. Government form I-407.

 Here is the official web site you can refer to: